 Our office is conveniently located one block from the Friendship Heights Metro Stop on Wisconsin Ave in the Chevy Chase-Friendship Heights region.
 Because of our well-situated uptown location and our high-efficiency treatment regimen resulting from working directly with our own in-house technician, many downtown-area patients come to us at the beginning or end of their busy workday.

-Custom Dental Crowns That Last Over 35 Years
+Our Patients Smile for a Lifetime with Dental Crowns That Last for Over 35 Years

 Dental crowns, also known as “caps,” are placed over teeth that have been compromised through trauma, infection, or decay.
+They are beneficial in a wide variety of situations.
+These situations include preventing decay or further decay of weak teeth, holding pieces of cracked or damaged teeth together, supporting teeth with a large filling when there isn’t much tooth structure left, covering misshapen teeth, or restoring teeth that have been worn down.
 Dental crowns are also used to support dental bridges or restore dental implants for patients who are missing one or more teeth and create cosmetic makeovers.

-The dental crowns at Elite Prosthetic Dentistry are crafted on-site, enabling Dr. Gerald Marlin optimal control over their creation.
+The dental crowns at Elite Prosthetic Dentistry are crafted on-site, enabling Dr. Gerald Marlin and Dr. George Talmazov optimal control over their creation.
 This helps us produce dental crowns that are precisely matched in size, shape, shade, and translucency to all adjacent teeth.
 Our in-house lab technician works directly with you.
 This allows your dental crowns to fit comfortably and blend seamlessly into your smile.

 We provide Zirconia, eMax, and Porcelain Fused to Noble Metal crowns, each of which has definite indications and contra-indications for its specific use.
-As a part of his detailed analysis, Dr. Marlin determines the best materials for your therapy and discusses them with you at your consultation.
+As a part of their detailed analysis, Dr. Marlin and Dr. Talmazov determine the best materials for your therapy and discuss them with you at your consultation.

 - Protect broken or severely decayed teeth